mndillon/toki-pona-nanpa-linja-n/README.md

 - Abbreviated cartouches are numeric cartouches with the interior words 'nena', 'en' and 'open' removed for clarity of rendering.
 - Abbreviated cartouches are pronounced in exactly the same way as the corresponding full numeric cartouche, they only facilitate clearer rendering.
 - Notes: A long nanpa-linja-n proper name will usually be split into separate words at numeric punctuation, each separate word will start with a capital letter
-- the final -n is always appended to the final nanpa-linja-n proper name word.
+- The final -n is always appended to the final nanpa-linja-n proper name word.
+- The letters i, w, t, s, a, l, u, m, p, j are used to represent the numbers 0, 1, 2, 3, 4, 5, 6, 7, 8, 9 in nanpa-linja-n numeric cartouches and are represented in sitelen pona by specific fixed glyphs.
+- The letters 'n' and 'e' are used in a nanpa-linja-n numeric cartouche to make the proper name derived from the cartouche more pronouncable and are representes in sitelen pona by various glyphs.
+- The letters 'o' and 'k' are used in various combinations to represent numeric punctuation (decimal delimiters) and are represented in sitelen pona by various glyphs.
+- When rendering the sitelen pona form of a nanpa-linja-n numeric cartouche, glyphs are displayed at different font sizes to reflect their relative significance within the overall numeric representation.

 Example: